-Mosedale Horseshoe is a stunning walk in an isolated corner of the Lake District.
-The drive here is worth the trip, let alone the route in itself, however the stunning scenery and the fine summits of Black Crag and Pillar make this hike a true joy.
+The Mosedale Horseshoe Walk is a stunning adventure in an isolated corner of the Lake District that is filled with rugged peaks, pristine lakes, and charming valleys.
+Thanks to the dramatic terrain here, the drive into the trailhead alone is worth the trip, nevermind the routeitself; however, the stunning scenery and the fine summits of Black Crag and Pillar make this hike a true joy.

 What a wonderful walk this is!
 Getting to the trail is one of the joys, especially if you take the steep and narrow Hardknott Pass to get there.

-Beware that this path isn’t as heavily used as many in the lakes.
+Beware that this path isn’t as heavily used as many others in the Lake District.
 On some days you may not see many others on the trail with you.
 In addition, the trail is hard to follow in many places, but luckily the route is pretty clear and you should be able to find your way again.

 We like to start at the National Trust parking lot, as there is wonderful shade for the car on warm days and toilet facilities at the end of the car park.
 There’s also a campground here that is quiet and a great base for a weekend in this area.

-From the car park, we prefer to tackle this route clockwise, as it makes the end of the walk a pleasure when the body is tired.
+From the car park, we prefer to tackle this route clockwise, as it makes the end of the trail a pleasure when the body is tired from a long day of walking.
 It also allows the opportunity for a refreshment stop at Wasdale Head Inn.

 To follow this route from the National Trust car park cross the bridge and turn left when you reach the road.
 Here you’ll be heading back on the road you came in on, beside the lake on your left and Yewbarrow on your right.

-After 1.8km walking above the lake, you come down to the edge of the water and just before a bridge there is a car park on your right.
-Go through the car park and a path goes off from the rear of the parking lot.
-The path is a smaller dirt path and soon goes through a wooden swinging gate and then up some stone steps.
+After 1.8 km walking above the lake, you come down to the edge of the water and just before a bridge there is a car park on your right.
+Go through the car park and pick up the smaller dirt path that will soon take you through a wooden swinging gate and then up some stone steps.
 We prefer to take the path on the right through the gate where the path splits before the next gate, as it gives better views on the way up.

-As you come around the corner ahead of you there is a saddle.
-Head for it, it’s a bit boggy in places, but is passable.
-Just before the saddle take the right hand path up to the saddle.
-There are beautiful views to the right of the saddle, and it feels very much like a high alpine pass.
+As you come around a corner, you will encounter some boggy, yet passable terrain in front of a saddle.
+Make your way towards this, following the path on the right to eventually reach the saddle.
+There are beautiful views to the right of here that will give you the amazing feeling of standing in a high alpine pass.
 From the saddle, take a path to the left, away from the edge of the ridge, but up towards Red Pike.
 The path is very faint at times but the route is fairly obvious.

-At 6.3km you’ll come upon a flattening of the path and enjoy the stunning views in all directions.
-Continue uphill towards Red Pike.
-You can choose to go up to Red Pike or take a path going left to go around.
-Take either one.
+At 6.3 km you’ll come upon a flattening of the path and enjoy the stunning views in all directions.
+Continue uphill towards Red Pike, whereyou can choose to either go up to Red Pike or take a path going left to go around.

 From Red Pike the whole horseshoe path trending to the right is clear, though the actual path is at times faint.
 There are two paths coming down off of red pike.
 We prefer to take the lower, left-hand one.